-Interested in starting your own nutritional supplement business?
+Interested in making and selling your own supplement?
 If so, now is a great time to get involved in this booming industry.
 In fact, the United States supplement industry alone comprises about $37 billion of the country's economy, and that number is only expected to increase as Americans become more conscious of their health and wellness.
 However, if you're wanting to start selling supplements, there's more to it than finding a manufacturer and selling haphazardly.
 In fact, the United States Food and Drug Administration has strict regulations regarding the sale of dietary supplement products under the Supplement Health and Education Act of 1994.

 Specifically, there are regulations and laws in place governing not only the manufacture and labeling of these supplements, but sales as well.
 By understanding the steps you'll need to follow in order to legally sell supplements in the United States, you can begin to formulate and plan and begin selling custom or white label supplements confidently!